Skip to content

 EOF

-k create configmap app-config --from-file=config.properties
+kubectl create configmap app-file-config --from-file=config.properties

 Terminal window